snort3/snort3/README.md

 * OpenSSL from https://www.openssl.org/source/ for SHA and MD5 file signatures, the protected_content rule option, and SSL service detection
 * pcap from http://www.tcpdump.org for tcpdump style logging
-* pcre from http://www.pcre.org for regular expression pattern matching
+* pcre2 from http://www.pcre.org for regular expression pattern matching
 * pkgconfig from https://www.freedesktop.org/wiki/Software/pkg-config/ to locate build dependencies
 * zlib from http://www.zlib.net for decompression